 How did the Hundredrabbits ecosystem come into being?
 It's a long story, but here's a summary.

-In 2016, we left Canada, armed with our two iPhones and 2 MacBooks Pros.
-These, we thought, would do well enough off-grid.
-In the event that they didn't?
-Well.
-'We'll just add more solar!'
-Yes I know, sorry, we're from Gen Y, we don't know shit about electricity — something to do with electrons?
-We didn't know the wattage of any of the devices we owned, and even less about the amount of solar needed to power them.
-In our defense, when living on land, not many people pay attention to how many amps their devices draw daily, because electricity feels limitless, forever free-flowing and available everyday, all day.
+In 2016, we left Canada, armed with our two iPhones and 2 Macbooks Pros.
+We didn't know the wattage of the devices we owned, and even less about the amount of solar needed to power them.
+When living on land we didn't pay attention to how many amps our devices required daily.
+Electricity felt limitless.

 It is a set of tools that we made, and that we use on a daily basis to do art, music and writing.